 The bean hopper and grounds bin are both see-through plastic so you know when you need to clean or re-fill.
 They can also both be easily removed, making cleaning fairly straightforward.

-The only real issue is in the chute between the burrs and the grounds bin.
 This area can get a buildup of grounds which end up collecting behind the grounds bin or mixing in with your fresh grounds.
 And it can be quite difficult to reach too.

-The Capresso Infinity is made from durable parts so maintenance shouldn’t be an issue.
+Long-term, the Capresso Infinity is made from durable parts so maintenance shouldn’t be an issue.

 It comes with a standard 1-year warranty.
-But regular cleaning and preventing the motor from overheating by giving it time between grinding will keep this coffee grinder running for a few years at least.
+But as long as you keep on top of cleaning and prevent the motor from overheating, I would expect this coffee grinder to run for at least 3 years without issue.

-The Infinity Plus is a slightly smaller machine with a slightly larger bean hopper – 12oz vs 8.8oz for the Infinity.
+However, the Infinity Plus is a slightly smaller machine with a slightly larger bean hopper – 12oz vs 8.8oz for the Infinity.
 Although the grounds bin is the same size on both machines.

 They both use conical burrs, providing a significant step up over blade grinders or even budget disc burr grinders.